Article Read Time

 from your coworkers?

-This is the best way to ensure the protection of the personally identifiable information
+Secure file sharing is the best way to ensure the protection of the personally identifiable information (PII) under your care.
+Here are some professional tips for safe and productive file sharing.

-One.
-Use encrypted file-sharing services.
+1. Use encrypted file-sharing services.
 Encryption is the cornerstone of secure file sharing.
 Ensure that the file-sharing services you use offer end-to-end encryption.
-This means that files are encrypted before they leave your device and remain encrypted
+This means that files are encrypted before they leave your device and remain encrypted until they reach the recipient.

 Popular services like OneDrive, Google Drive, and Dropbox offer encryption,